woodward4422/woodward4422/README.md

 ## 👋 Hi, I am Noah
 ### 👨🏻‍💻Work
-I am a Mobile Software Engineer📱 [@Shopify](https://www.shopify.com/) working on the [Shopify Ping Team](https://www.shopify.com/ping) as we innovate conversational commerce.
-I mainly live on the frontier of [React Native development](https://shopify.engineering/react-native-future-mobile-shopify) as I buildout exceptional high quality cross-platform products at high speeds.
+I am a Mobile Software Engineer📱 [@Shopify](https://www.shopify.com/) working on the [Shopify Inbox Team](https://www.shopify.com/inbox) as we innovate conversational commerce.
+I mainly live on the frontier of [React Native development](https://shopify.engineering/react-native-future-mobile-shopify) as I buildout high quality cross-platform products at high speeds.
 In my past role, I focused mainly on just iOS development with Swift.
 I really just love everything 🍎!

 ### 🏂 Play
 In my off time, I like to also build products and pursue entrepreneurial endeavors which include: